Religion in Vanuatu

 Christianity is the largest religion in Vanuatu.

-The Presbyterian Church of Vanuatu remained the largest religious denomination in the country, though its share declined from 35.8% in 1989 and 27.9% in 2009 and then stabilised to 27.2% in 2020.
-The Seventh-day Adventist Church was the second-largest group with representing 14.8% of the population.
-This was followed by the Anglican and Catholic Churches, each accounting for just over 12% of the population.

-Members of other denominations, including the Church of Christ, Assemblies of God, Apostolic Church, Church of Latter-day Saints, and those adhering to Customary beliefs, made up 20.3% of the population.
-Individuals without a religious affiliation accounted for 1.4%.
+Christianity is the majority faith in Vanuatu with Presbyterian Church of Vanuatu being the largest religious denomination in the country, though its share declined from 35.8% in 1989 to 27.2% in 2020.
+The Seventh-day Adventist Church(14.8 %) was the second-largest group followed by the Anglican and Catholic Churches, each accounting for just over 12% of the population.
+Other denominations includes the Church of Christ, Assemblies of God, Apostolic Church, Church of Latter-day Saints etc. Individuals without any religious affiliation accounted for 1.4%.
 The category "Other" encompassed 88 different religions, with membership ranging from one person to over 2,000.

 Between 2009 and 2020, the Seventh-day Adventist Church and the Church of Christ experienced significant growth, while the Anglican Church's numbers remained relatively unchanged.
 Although small in proportion, the number of people without religious affiliation grew substantially during this period.

 Religious composition varied greatly across provinces.
-In Penama and especially Torba, the Anglican Church was predominant, while the Presbyterian Church was the main religion in Malampa and Shefa but had minimal presence in Torba and Penama.
+In Penama and especially Torba, the Anglican Church was predominant, while the Presbyterian Church was the main religion in Malampa and Shefa.
 Catholicism was particularly strong in Penama and Malampa.
 Sanma had a significant Presbyterian population but also displayed the most diverse mix of religions.
 In Tafea, slightly more than one in six people identified Customary beliefs as their religious affiliation.